cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 It is assumed the dealer then sends one secret key share to each of the NUM_SIGNERS participants, along with `C`.
 After receiving their secret key share and `C` each participant MUST perform `vss_verify(secret_key_share_i, C)`.
-It is assumed that all participant have the same view of `C`.
+All participant MUST have the same view of `C`.
 The trusted dealer MUST delete the secret_key and secret_key_shares upon completion.

 Use of this method for key generation requires a mutually authenticated secure channel